The Fiber Optic vs Copper UTP Enigma

 Fiber Optics: Light Years Ahead

-Fiber cable is comprised of thin bundles of optical fibers, most commonly referred to as strands, and can be manufactured using optically pure glass or plastic.
+First, the advantages of fiber optic cables include being comprised of thin bundles of optical fibers, most commonly referred to as strands, and can be manufactured using optically pure glass or plastic.

 The cables can be comprised of anywhere from two strands to hundreds.
 These strands can be as narrow as a human hair and are used to transmit pulses of infrared laser light that in return carry data, voice, video and many other forms of information.